 Solution: Real-time SAP integration

-With a platform like Corevist Commerce, your buyers get real-time interaction with your SAP system right in the customer portal.
+With a solution like the Corevist Platform, your buyers get real-time interaction with your SAP system right in the customer portal.
 That means you can give them accurate shipping information on the web, eliminating the need for a phone call to your Customer Service department.
 Without this real-time data on shipping, you introduce friction into the buying process and reduce buyer trust in the B2B portal.

 B2B Weakness 2: Inaccurate or missing inventory data